19hours/sg-statutes/Acts/Criminal Procedure Code.md

 211

-If offence charged is punishable with death, or imprisonment for a term of 7 years or upwards
+If offence charged is punishable with death, or imprisonment for 7 years or upwards

 May arrest without warrant